youngvoice/youngvoice.github.io/source/_posts/2022-07-03-native_bridge.md

 ---
 title: the mechanism of native bridge
 description: design and implement and use of native bridge
-categories: [cs, knowledge, android, linker]
+categories: [cs, knowledge, android, native bridge]
 tags: [cs, knowledge, android, native bridge]
 ---